 Lemon also pairs well with a number of different fruits – and vegetables and herbs – to make for a delicious, refreshing beverage:

 You’ve heard the phrase, “an apple a day keeps the doctor away”?
-Well, they may not recommend infusing your water with apples, but several doctors and naturopaths strongly recommend the benefits of infusing water with fruit and other natural additives.
+Well, they may not recommend infusing your water with apples, but several doctors and naturopathic physicians strongly recommend the benefits of fruit infused water and using other natural additives.

 Jennie Ann Freiman, MD says, “I am a gynecologist and healthy lifestyle junkie.
 I would say hands down, the best healthy alternative to sugary drinks involving water is coconut water.
 It's low in sugar, carbs and fat.
 Being isotonic, it's nature's Gatorade, and boosts immunity.
 For DIYers, add slices of any citrus fruit or cucumbers to add a nice taste.